Stone County Courthouse (Missouri)

 Stone County Courthouse is a historic courthouse located at Galena, Stone County, Missouri.
-It was built in 1920, and is a three-story, Classical Revival style brick building on a concrete foundation.
+It was built in 1920, and is a three-story, Classical Revival style brick building on a concrete foundation meaning that it does not have a basement.
 It features two colossal, modified Doric order columns on a recessed wall plane at the second and third stories.
 It cost $47,600 to complete.

 It was listed on the National Register of Historic Places in 1980.

 The courthouse is undergoing a $5 million, 14,000 square-foot expansion scheduled to be completed in summer 2019.